jdgwartney/monitoring-small-it/manuscript/chapter2.md

 ## Getting What You Paid For

 ### Hosting

-If you have a single server that is collcated are you sure that you getting what you paid for?
+If you have a single server that is collocated are you sure that you getting what you paid for?

 ### Network Bandwidth